 Skip to content

-There are two options for triggering workflows using Waypoint’s API:
+There are two ways to trigger workflows via Waypoint’s API:

 POST /v1/workflow_runs